 Shortage in Cybersecurity Experts

-This identity and access management market analysis also considers the global cybersecurity expert shortages of around 1.5 million by 2020 to be a major risk.
-More than 200,000 cybersecurity jobs in the U.S. alone were unfilled in 2015 which was up 74% over the previous five years.
-Read the full article.
+This identity and access management market analysis also considers the global cybersecurity expert shortages and unfilled jobs to be a major risk.

 Identity and access management certifications are gaining popularity due to the growing IAM market and risks.
 Visit the certification page to learn about the IAM technology, governance, operations, and risk management certifications.